 Figure ES-2: Water Quality Trends in the Wakulla River and Wakulla Spring Vent

 Using information on sources in the basin, the stakeholders within the PFAs were asked to submit management strategies to reduce nitrate loading from the sources they are responsible for managing.
-The Department then compared the strategies provided to the sources within each PFA to evaluate whether each of the existing sources was sufficiently addressed for the first BMAP iteration and whether strategies were in place or would be put into place to reduce nitrate sources.
+The Department then compared the strategies provided to the sources within the PFAs to evaluate whether each of the existing sources was sufficiently addressed for the first BMAP iteration and whether strategies were in place or would be put into place to reduce nitrate sources.
 Where needed, the Department requested additional details and strategies from the responsible stakeholders to assess sufficiency for the first BMAP iteration.

-To ensure sufficiency for addressing onsite sewage treatment and disposal systems (OSTDS), the Department is undertaking an OSTDS Initiative, in cooperation with the Florida Department of Health (FDOH), City of Tallahassee, Leon and Wakulla Counties, and other interested parties.
-The objectives of the OSTDS Initiative are to identify effective, feasible strategies to reduce nutrient loads from OSTDS sources; establish stakeholder responsibilities and a schedule for implementation; and ensure implementation through stakeholder commitments and BMAP authority.
-During the first BMAP implementation period, the Department, FDOH, the City of Tallahassee, Leon and Wakulla Counties, and others will discuss options for addressing OSTDS loading, identify effective strategies for the Upper Wakulla River and Springs Basin, establish homeowner and local government council/commission education and outreach programs, determine responsibilities, and identify funding sources to implement the strategies.
-The Department will prepare an agency report that outlines the strategies appropriate to the basin, prioritizes the importance and sequencing of strategies, and identifies stakeholder responsibilities.
-The agency report may serve as a comprehensive wastewater management plan for the area encompassed by the PFAs.
-The responsible stakeholders will propose management strategies suggested for their jurisdiction necessary to meet the reduction targets.
+To ensure sufficiency for addressing onsite sewage treatment and disposal systems (OSTDS), the Department is undertaking an OSTDS Initiative, in cooperation with the Florida Department of Health (FDOH), City of Tallahassee, Leon County, Wakulla County, and other parties.
+The objective of the OSTDS Initiative is to identify and implement effective, financially feasible strategies to reduce nutrient loads from OSTDS sources.
+The Department and stakeholders will identify options for addressing OSTDS loading, identify effective strategies for the Upper Wakulla River and Wakulla Springs Basin, establish education and outreach programs, determine responsibilities, and identify funding sources and an implementation schedule for the management strategies.

 For the first five years of BMAP implementation, collectively the management strategies included in the BMAP are sufficient and reasonable to address nitrate loading in the PFAs to the Upper Wakulla River and Wakulla Springs Basin.
 Additional management strategies may be required in the next BMAP iteration unless more current water quality data indicate that the TMDL has been achieved.

-For point sources, both WWTFs and municipal separate storm sewer systems (MS4s), the BMAP and required TMDL reductions are enforceable through National Pollutant Discharge Elimination System (NPDES) or state permits.
+The requirements of this BMAP are enforceable by the Department.
+For point sources, both WWTFs and MS4s, the BMAP and required TMDL reductions are also enforceable through NPDES or state permits.
 For non-MS4 sources, the BMAP requirements and TMDL reductions are enforceable under Section 403.067, F.S.
-Furthermore, an agricultural nonpoint source discharger included in a BMAP must demonstrate compliance with required reductions by either implementing the appropriate best management practices (BMPs) or conducting water quality monitoring prescribed by the Department or a water management district.
+Furthermore, an agricultural nonpoint source discharger included in a BMAP must demonstrate compliance with required reductions by either implementing the appropriate best management practices (BMPs) or conducting water quality monitoring prescribed by the Department or a water management district that demonstrates compliance with state water quality standards.

 Key Elements of the BMAP